Fine-Tuning Multilingual Language Models for Code Review: An Empirical Study on Industrial C# Projects: Study Design and Methodology

 Finally, we applied task-specific data formatting.
-For Code Change Quality Estimation, we labeled each diff hunk as either requiring a review comment (\(y=1\)) or not (\(y=0\)), ensuring a balanced class distribution.
-Positive samples (\(y=1\)) were directly sourced from the Comment Generation dataset.
-Negative samples (\(y=0\)) were extracted from the final PR versions where no reviewer comments were issued for the corresponding diff hunks, indicating either reviewer approval or irrelevance.
+For the Code Change Quality Estimation task, we constructed a total of 44,962 samples, equally divided between positive (\(y=1\)) and negative (\(y=0\)) instances.
+Positive samples (\(y=1\)) were directly sourced from the Comment Generation dataset, corresponding to diff hunks that received human review comments.
+Negative samples (\(y=0\)) were drawn from the final PR versions where no reviewer comments were issued, representing either accepted or non-critical changes.
+This balancing procedure helped mitigate bias toward the majority class and ensured comparable representation of both categories.
 For Comment Generation, each instance included a code diff and its corresponding human-written review comment.
 For Code Refinement, each data point consisted of a before-and-after code pair reflecting reviewer-suggested changes.

-An overview of the C\# data preparation pipeline—including extraction, cleaning, merging, and task-specific formatting—is provided in Figure~\ref{fig:data-prep-workflow}.
 Detailed dataset statistics across all tasks and sources are summarized in Table~\ref{tab:dataset-stats}.